microsoft/Spartan/README.md

 }
 ```

-Here is another example to use the NIZK variant of the Spartan proof system:
+Here is another example of using the NIZK variant of the Spartan proof system:

 ```rust
 extern crate libspartan;